thecompassproject/Compass/website/algorithms/programcodes/drag.md

 public:
     falling_body();
-    //EXERCISE NO 2: declare a function named 'retard' that has 'float' return type and takes one parameter 'velo' having 'float' data type
+    //EXERCISE NO 2: declare a function named 'retard' that has 'float' return type and takes one parameter 'velo'

     void calc();
 };